-As a cosmic ray muon experiment we anticipate improving the muon depth intensity curve to a precision of $\sim$ 1% in the range of 1-4.5 km.
+As a cosmic ray muon experiment, we anticipate improving the muon depth intensity curve to a precision of $\sim 1\%$ in the range of 1-4.5 km.
 The rate as a function of depth is shown in Fig. 2.
-Muon zenith angles will be determined crudely by timing (and somewhat by pulse height) to a resolution of $\pm$ 14° permitting a study of angular distributions along with depth.
+Muon zenith angles will be determined crudely by timing (and somewhat by pulse height) to a resolution of $\pm 14^{\circ}$ permitting a study of angular distributions along with depth.
 Making the first observations of neutrino induced muons underwater will be a landmark step towards DUMAND.
-Observation of unusual interactions and correlations with acoustic pulses, while seemingly unlikely, would be very exciting.
+Observation of unusual interactions and correlations with acoustic pulses, while seemingly unlikely would be very exciting.
 Background studies of light, sound and biology will be of use to DUMAND and provide new data useful to other fields.

-The detector components are nearly all on hand and being assembled as of 5/81 and software writing is well underway.
-We anticipate being ready for test deployment later this year.
-The most significant problem as of now is the availability of an appropriate deployment platform.
-We have located and been assured the use of an oceanographic barge (the ORB) which can be deep-ocean moored and has personnel facilities, power, motion compensating winch, laboratory space, and a dry center well.
-We have, however, to arrange the transport of this vessel from San Diego to Hawaii and the date at which this will occur is uncertain.
-It is likely that first data taking with the muon string will thus be delayed until early 1982.
+The detector components are nearly all on hand and being assembled as of 9/81 and software writing is well underway.
+Testing in a pressure tank at Pearl Harbor is scheduled for November 1981.
+We anticipate being ready for test deployment in December 1981.
+The most significant problem as of now is the availability of appropriate deployment platforms.

-We must acknowledge the help of many people in the preparation of this experiment particularly at the institutions of the authors, and at the Marine Physical Laboratory of
+Preliminary tests will be carried out from the University of Hawaii oceanographic vessel, R/V Kana Keoki.
+A second test may utilize a U.S. Navy oceanographic vessel of the Agor class, in spring 1982.
+For extended data acquisition we have located an oceanographic barge (the ORB) which can be deep-ocen moored and has personnel facilities, power, motion compensating winch, laboratory space, and a dry center well.
+We have, however, to arrange the transport of this vessel from San Diego to Hawaii, and the date at which this will occur is uncertain.
+It is likely that first data taking with the muon string will thus be delayed until early 1982, and a lengthy exposure will not occur before summer 1982.

-Scripps in San Diego.
-Grants and encouragement have gratefully been received from the Department of Energy (contract no. DE-ACO3-76ERO0511, and others), the Office of Naval Research and the State of Hawaii.
+We must acknowledge the help of many people in the preparation of this experiment particularly at the institutions of the authors and at the Marine Physical Laboratory of Scripps in San Diego.
+Grants and encouragement have gratefully been received from the Department of Energy (Contract No. DE-AMO3-76SF00235 and others), the Office of Naval Research and the State of Hawaii.